berndkitt/robotics_toolbox/README.md

 cmake -B ./build/ -S ./
 ```

-in the terminal while being in the main directory of the toolbox.
-This will create a directory called `build`` which contains all the temporary build files.
+in the terminal, while being in the main directory of the toolbox.
+This will create a directory called `build` which contains all the temporary build files.

 Afterwards, the individual parts of the toolbox can be build.
-It is recommended to build the all targets of the toolbox by running
+It is recommended to build all targets of the toolbox by running

 ```bash
 cmake --build ./build/ -t all -j4